andyl/rfx/README.md

 applications.
 See the experimental [rfxi](https://github.com/andyl/rfxi) for an application example.

-To get started with this pre-release code, clone the repo, then run `> mix test --exclude pending`.
+To get started with this pre-release code, clone the repo, then run `> mix test`.

 ## Ops Modules